codio/site/source/docs/teacher/classes/addstudents.html.md

 full_width: true
 ---

-**IMPORTANT:** if you are in the on-boarding phase or want to test out the student experience at any point then please read the section on Working with Demo Students [here](/docs/teacher/create/) on how you can work with Demo student accounts.
+**IMPORTANT:** if you are in the on-boarding phase or want to test out the student experience at any point then please read the section on Working with Test Students [here](/docs/teacher/create/) on how you can work with Test student accounts.

 You can add students to your organisation and your class easily by giving each student a unique two-word phrase called a token or by giving them in Class Invitation URL.
 A student will enter the token and will automatically be added to the your organisation and the correct class as they complete the process to create a Codio account.
 To do this follow the steps below: